jodosha/website/_posts/2014-06-23-introducing-lotus.md

 [Lotus::View](https://github.com/lotus/view) is the first library for Ruby that marks a separation between view objects and templates.
 While [Lotus::Model](https://github.com/lotus/model), with repositories, data mapper and adapters helps to keep domain specific logic away from persistence.

-We have infinite combinations. **Small components have enormous advantadges in terms of reusability**.
+We have infinite combinations. **Small components have enormous advantages in terms of reusability**.

 The power of these frameworks is combined together in Lotus applications.